If you love cooking, you’ll love Pampered Chef.

 - The Starter Kit costs $109 and includes $450 worth of product.

-If you start by hosting a party, you get a $50 kit credit that you can use toward becoming a consultant, meaning you can join for as little as $59.
+If you start by hosting a party, you get a $25 or $50 kit credit that you can use toward becoming a consultant, meaning you can join for as little as $59.

 The Pampered Chef sells kitchenware products, and they’ve got pretty much anything you could want to stock your kitchen with.
-The products are high quality and pretty affordable.
+The products are high quality and some are pretty affordable.

 Bakeware, cutlery, cookbooks, appliances, grilling accessories, dishes, holiday sets, kitchen storage…you name it, they’ve got it.
-They even sell food products (see: Optavia or Nuriche).
+They even sell food products (see: Optavia).

 Here are some of the favorites…